mickfuzz/makecode-platformer-101/learningDimensions.md

    - No errors blank screen, no idea (often retrace steps, go back to earlier version, or have to start again)
    - Clues, greyed out code, red dots, error messages (try to narrow down issue, remove sections of code, again go back, try to find duplication of code blocks)

-### Playtesting
+### Self-Testing and Playtesting
-Playtesting can be of one's own game or move beyond testing ones own work to providing this service for others and acting of the feedback given by others.
+Game testing can be of one's own game or as 'playtesting' of playing each other's game and giving and recieving feedback on game play.
 Example activities which demonstrate this incude:
    - Expression of pride, or fun when playing own game
    - Imagining the user's experience of playing their game